Housing and Residential Life Policies 2024-2025

 Misrepresentation of an animal’s status as an ESA or Service Animal is a policy violation.
 Failure to appropriately clean up after or care for animals is also a policy violation.

-Individuals may not misuse elevators in the residence halls, including, but not limited to, false alarms, vandalism, overcrowding, tampering, forcing doors open, or stopping the elevator.
+Individuals may not misuse elevators in the residence halls, including, but not limited to, false alarms, vandalism, overcrowding, tampering, forcing doors to open, jumping, unscrewing lightbulbs or stopping the elevator.
 Any incident that incurs damage to the elevator as a result of misuse will be the responsibility of the student(s) involved and those student(s) will be financially responsible for the costs incurred to fix the damage.

 The University provides laundry amenities for the residential population.
 Residents should take appropriate measures to maintain the washer and dryer units, including not overloading them and cleaning lint filters after every use.
 The use of Tide pods or laundry pods are strictly prohibited.
 High efficiency (HE) liquid detergents, softeners and dryer sheets are the only approved cleaning agents for the washer and dryer units.
 If a resident is found to be using Tide/laundry pods and damage is incurred to the machine, said student may be financially responsible for the cost to fix the damage.
-Individuals residing in University leased properties located off-campus such as Glen Park and Big Bend may not use laundry facilities located in East, West or Maria Halls or in the WVA Clubhouse, and instead individuals must use the laundry facility assigned to their living space.
-Laundry rooms have common use etiquette standards posted.
-Failure to follow these etiquette standards may constitute a violation of the laundry policy.
+Individuals residing in University-leased properties located off campus, such as Big Bend, may not use laundry facilities located in East, West or Maria Halls or in the WVA Clubhouse.
+Instead, individuals must use the laundry facility assigned to their living space.
+Laundry rooms have common-use etiquette standards posted.
+Failure to follow these etiquette standards may constitute a violation of the laundry policy, including, but not limited to, going through other’s laundry and taking items that are not yours.

 Individuals may not paint their assigned living space.
 Murals and painting of hallways and other public areas are prohibited.
 If residents cause damage to any of the walls or floors, they are prohibited from painting over the damage and can be charged upon checkout depending on the seriousness of the damage.

-Individuals living in the Webster Village Apartments, Glen Park Apartments, and Big Bend Apartments need to maintain the apartment’s patio or balcony.
+Individuals living in the Webster Village Apartments and Big Bend Apartments need to maintain the apartment’s patios and balcony.
 This includes only using appropriate outdoor furniture.
 University-provided furniture may not be used for outdoor spaces.
-Any damage caused to University provided furniture will result in the resident assigned to that space incurring the cost of the replacement furniture.
-Individuals may not hang items from the railing on the patios and balconies including drying clothes, banners, flags, or other items.
-Individuals may not place trash or any items that may be deemed trash outside their apartment door or on the patios.
-Trash and other items must be taken to the designated dumpster areas immediately.
+Any damage caused to university-provided furniture will result in the resident assigned to the space incurring the cost of the replacement furniture.
+Individuals may not hang items from the railings on the patios and balconies, including drying clothes, banners, flags, yard signage or other items.
+Individuals not place trash or any items that may be deemed trash outside their apartment door or on the patio.
+Only Housing-approved signage is allowed to be visible outside apartment spaces.

 Damage and vandalism to common areas in the residence halls and apartments will be attributed to the responsible individual or group who will then be charged for the repair or replacement of the damaged property.
 Whenever it is not possible to assign charges for damage or theft of University property to specific individuals, those costs will be divided evenly among the smallest group of individuals to which the damage can be attributed.
 For this reason, it is important that a staff member be contacted immediately with information regarding damage to or theft of University and/or personal property.